 The device and techniques Fedoruk helped develop are still used to this day to treat cancer.
 Daily, more than 45,000 radiation treatments are delivered in more than 80 countries.
 According to the Canadian Medical Hall of Fame, her ground-breaking research in cobalt radiation has helped more than 70 million people worldwide.
 Our goal at RUH is to provide PET-CT services to help thousands of patients right here in Saskatchewan.

-Thanks to generous donors, the RUH installed Saskatchewan’s first PET-CT in April 2013, and the first patient was scanned on May 1, 2013.
-Since then more than 3,500 scans have been performed at RUH, allowing patients to remain in Saskatchewan.
+Thanks to generous donors, the RUH installed Saskatchewan’s first PET-CT in April 2013, and has since allowed patients to remain in Saskatchewan to be scanned.

 The Saskatchewan Centre for Cyclotron Sciences produced its first radioisotopes on June 24, 2015.
 The cyclotron will produce radioisotopes for medical PET-CT scans.